 A virtual weigh station is a roadside enforcement facility that does not require continuous staffing and is monitored from another location.
-Virtual weigh stations are established for a variety of purposes depending on the priorities and needs of each jurisdiction.
+Virtual weigh stations are established for a variety of purposes, depending on the priorities and needs of each jurisdiction.
 Typical purposes include safety enforcement, data collection, security (e.g., homeland security, theft deterrence), and size and weight enforcement.
-These sites may use a variety of sensor components to collect data, such as a weigh-in-motion (WIM) installation, a camera system, and wireless communications.
+These stations may use a variety of sensor components to collect data, such as a weigh-in-motion (WIM) installation, a camera system, and wireless communications.

 License Plate Readers

 LPR (License Plate Recognition) is an image-processing technology used to identify vehicles by their license plates.
-Some states have implemented this technology to augment e-screening capabilities.
+Some States have implemented this technology to augment e-screening capabilities.

 One-Stop Shops and Electronic Portals